rkraghavkh18/Flight-fare-prdiction/README.md

 ```bash
 pip install -r requirements.txt
 ```

+## Dataset
+Link for the dataset you can find [here](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh/) .

 ## Deployement on Heroku
 Login or signup in order to create virtual app.
 You can either connect your github profile or download ctl to manually deploy this project.